A completed application, with all supplemental materials, is due February 27, 2017.

 - (HMN 389/390 is a required senior thesis related to global, regional, or community health, health policy, a biomedical ethical or moral issue, or other biomedical issues broadly defined.
 Such theses might focus on the history of medicine; spirituality and wellness; the history of public health; social and cultural constructs of health and illness; narrative medicine; medicine and literature; or other topics)

-- Minimum score (see Tom Phillips for latest details and MCAT threshold) on the revised MCAT, to serve 2015 and later) and satisfaction of all other standard requirements for admission to the School of Medicine.
+- Minimum score (see Tom Phillips for latest details and MCAT threshold) on the revised MCAT and satisfaction of all other standard requirements for admission to the School of Medicine.
 Acceptance into Wake Forest School of Medicine remains conditional until completion of all Program and College graduation requirements.
 Note that approval of the Pathway Program Committee is required to take any medical school prerequisite course at a location other than Wake Forest College.